The payment details window is where all the information about each payment is stored. There are four major sections to this window.

 - No Image means that the invoice has not yet been pushed to QuickBooks

 - Check Box – place a check in the box to apply the payment to an invoice.
-Payment can be applied to multiple invoices by checking multiple checkboxes.
+You can apply a payment to multiple invoices by checking multiple checkboxes.

 - Date – the date of the invoice